 All students who have been out of school for more than three years but have above

-a 2.25 that wish to declare renewal must contact the Office of Admissions for a review.
+a 2.25 that wish to declare renewal must contact the Office of Admissions for review.

-Students have one year from the first semester that they are admitted to request this
+Students have one year from the first semester they are re-admitted to request this

 review.
-The student will remain subject to the university policies on probation, suspension,
+The student will remain subject to the university policies on Academic Probation,

 advanced standing examinations, placement tests, and credit examinations as long as